 Crowdestor isn’t liable for any losses that might occur from any of your investment activities on the platform.

 This is a standard clause used by all P2P platforms.
-As an investor, you should do your own due diligence about every single project and evaluate whether you are willing to take the risk and invest.
+As an investor, you should do your due diligence about every project and evaluate whether you are willing to take the risk and invest.

 In Crowdestor’s terms and conditions, you learn that your uninvested funds are excluded from Crowdestor’s assets, which means they belong to you.
 Crowdestor can only use them in line with the terms and conditions - to invest in projects of your choice.